eldemirberkay0/pendulum-raylib/README.md

 A basic pendulum like simulation written in C with Raylib.
 All circles are connected to each other with a solid line and rotating at a fixed angular speed around previous ones.

 ## Features
 * **GUI Control Panel:** Add/Remove circles using the buttons in the control panel GUI.
-You can add circles with spesific or random parameters like radius, rod length, angular speed and color
+You can add circles with spesific or random parameters like radius, rod length, angular speed and color.
+Also control the visibility of lines and outlines.

 * **Zooming Controls:** Use the mouse wheel (or the gui slider) to zoom in/zoom out